Gigi Hadid Lives Little To The Imagination In Plunging Dress During Fashion Show

 Gigi Hadid is one of the most sought-after models of her generation, and she’s been walking all the major catwalks during New York Fashion Week.

-On Thursday night, the model took to the runway during the Marc Jacobs show in an exquisite black gown, and she made sure that all eyes were on her while she strut her stuff down the catwalk.
+On Thursday night, the model took to the runway during the Marc Jacobs show in an exquisite black gown, and she made sure that all eyes were on her while she strutted her stuff down the catwalk.
 Gigi rocked a figure-hugging dress that showcased her slim figure and put her busty assets on full display with his plunging neckline.
 The black number also had long sleeves that opened in width at the end, and she paired it with matching knee-high black boots and a small leopard-print handbag.
 The 23-year-old had her hair up in a tousled bun and wore a striking black headpiece with feathers, while her makeup was kept very simple so that the outfit could fully shine.

-As a longtime Marc Jacobs collaborator, Gigi had only praise for the designer and the incredible fashion show that his team put together, saying “Photos and videos can’t do justice to what being in this space felt like.”
+As a longtime Marc Jacobs collaborator, Gigi had only praise for the designer and the incredible fashion show that his team put together, saying “photos and videos can’t do justice to what being in this space felt like.”

 “@themarcjacobs it will never stop being an honor to get to see you and your team work and to be a small part of your creations.
 Thank you for your kind heart and endless inspiration,” she added.